Michael Brown, Chair of Council

 Brian works full time as an RCN representative for NHS Greater Glasgow and Clyde.
 Before being elected onto RCN Council, Brian held the Scottish seat on the RCN UK Health Practitioner Committee, of which he was also Vice Chair.
 He is an executive member of the RCN Greater Glasgow branch and sits on the NHS Education for Scotland Health Care Support Worker advisory group.

 Kathryn Davies, Student

-Kathryn is in her final year studying adult nursing at Surrey University where she is Vice President of the nurse society.
-Since 2003 Kathryn has worked as a health care assistant in both Germany and in the UK.
+Kathryn recently graduated from Surrey University with a degree in adult nursing.
+She now works in the emergency department at Southampton University Hospital.
+Whilst at university she was Vice President of the nurse society.
+Previously Kathryn worked as a health care assistant in both Germany and in the UK.
 As a qualified operating department practitioner she has extensive experience working in anaesthetics for neurosurgery and paediatrics.
-Kathryn is an RCN student information officer and sits on the RCN UK Students Committee.

 Sylvia Duval, Student

-Sylvia is a student learning disability nurse in her third year at London South Bank University.
+Sylvia is learning disability nurse, and graduated from London South Bank University in 2016.
 Prior to a her studies Sylvia worked as a health care assistant in elderly care, adolescent mental health services and children's services.
 Sylvia is the Chair of the RCN UK Students Committee.